jsolejr/useful-utilities/README.md

-# useful-utilities
+# Useful-Utilities
 A hodge podge of utilities to do different things I've come across while working.

+# Email Extractor from CSV Files
 Create extract_email_from_csv.py
-# Email Extractor from CSV Files

 This Python script extracts email addresses from CSV files located in a specified directory and saves the extracted emails to a text file.

 ## Usage